-- Report the death of a member enrolled in its clinic to the SOTA within 24 hours of the discovery of the member's death; - Report the death of a member to the Health Standards Section (HSS) within 24 hours of discovery if the death is related to program activity; - Submit documentation on the cause and/or circumstances to SOTA and to HSS, if applicable, within 24 hours of the provider's receipt of the documentation; and - Adhere to all protocols established by LDH on the death of a member.
+- report the death of a client to the Health Standards Section (HSS) within 24 hours of discovery if the death is related to program activity; - submit documentation on the cause and/or circumstances to SOTA and to HSS, if applicable, within 24 hours of the provider's receipt of the documentation; and - adhere to all protocols established by LDH on the death of a client.

-Guest dosing occurs when a member receives Methadone dosing at another OTP other than his or her primary/home based OTP clinic.
-Guest dosing can be coordinated with the State Opioid Treatment Authority during natural disasters if the prescriber is unable to contact the provider with whom the member is affiliated.
+Guest dosing occurs when a patient receives Methadone dosing at another OTP other than their primary/home based OTP clinic.
+Guest dosing can be coordinated with the State Opioid Treatment Authority during natural disasters if the prescriber is unable to contact the provider with whom the patient is affiliated.
 The providers involved in a temporary transfer or guest dosing shall ensure the following:

-- The receiving provider shall verify dosage prior to dispensing and administering medication; - The sending provider shall verify dosage and obtain approval and acceptance from receiving provider prior to member's transfer; and - Documentation to support all temporary transfers and guest dosing is maintained.
+- the receiving provider shall verify dosage prior to dispensing and administering medication: - the sending provider shall verify dosage and obtain approval and acceptance from receiving provider prior to client's transfer; and - documentation to support all temporary transfers and guest dosing is maintained.

-NOTE: Non-preferred forms of buprenorphine and buprenorphine/naloxone require prior authorization.
+Non-preferred forms of buprenorphine and buprenorphine/naloxone require prior authorization.

 Services provided to adolescents must include communication and coordination with the family and/or legal guardian.
 Coordination with other child-serving systems should occur, as needed, to achieve the treatment goals.
 All coordination must be documented in the youth's medical record.
 All substance use treatment services shall offer the family component.
-Adolescent substance use programs shall include family involvement, parent education, and family therapy.
+Adolescent substance use programs shall include family involvement, parent education and family therapy.